mdn/content/files/en-us/web/media/formats/image_types/index.md

 ### Icons

 For smaller images such as icons, use a lossless format to avoid loss of detail in a size-constrained image.
-While lossless WebP is ideal for this purpose, support is not widespread yet, so PNG is a better choice unless you offer a [fallback](#providing-image-fallbacks).
+While lossless WebP is ideal for this purpose, support is not widespread yet, so PNG is a better choice unless you offer a [fallback][9].
 If your image contains fewer than 256 colors, GIF is an option, although PNG often compresses even smaller with its indexed compression option (PNG-8).

-If the icon can be represented using vector graphics, consider [SVG](#svg-scalable-vector-graphics), since it scales across various resolutions and sizes, so it's perfect for responsive design.
+If the icon can be represented using vector graphics, consider [SVG][6], since it scales across various resolutions and sizes, so it's perfect for responsive design.
 Although SVG support is good, it may be worth offering a PNG fallback for older browsers.

 <table class="standard-table" style="max-width: 42rem">